 Notable & Unique: Occupations

-that the N Glebe Rd / Lee Hwy neighborhood in particular stands out
+The N Glebe Rd / Lee Hwy neighborhood has a greater proportion of

 Furthermore, executives, managers and professionals make up 67.8% of the workforce